karan/fleets/README.md

 ## Improvements

+* Make `fiat` run every day, and only deposit if there's not been a deposit in the last 7 days.
 * Make `moon` run every day, and only buy if there's not been a trade in the last 7 days.